tstword/MIPSAssemblerC/README.md

-move $t, $s | Moves contents of register $s to register $t neg $d, $s | Stores the negated value of $s into $d not $d, $s | Logical not ori $t, $s, imm32 | Logical or with 32-bit immediate rol $t, $s, imm | Rotates the contents of $s to the left by the amount specified by imm ror $t, $s, imm | Rotates the contents of $s to the right by the amount specified by imm sb $t, label | Store byte at the label
+move $t, $s | Moves contents of register $s to register $t neg $d, $s | Stores the negated value of $s into $d not $d, $s | Logical not ori $t, $s, imm32 | Logical OR with 32-bit immediate rol $t, $s, imm | Rotates the contents of $s to the left by the amount specified by imm ror $t, $s, imm | Rotates the contents of $s to the right by the amount specified by imm sb $t, label | Store byte at the label